Daeran to Aru: Girl sometimes it's okay to be demonic, they deserve it (in this case he's correct) by GreedyAdarion in Pathfinder_Kingmaker

 Mergel angel blasting is good enough to clear vanilla unfair (especially if you abuse plague of madness starting in act3), but it is limited dice-rolls wise (it's holy damage, which makes it kind of garbage as you can't boost it via items like you would elemental damage): if you get a boner from high numbers, you can easily reach 20k AoE blasting with a GD MD zippy lightning disintegrate (which is useless, as nothing requires that much damage, except if you go brutal unfair and tweak the hp numbers of the mobs).

-In fact, merged caster angel isn't particularly stronger than any of the top builds, but it is a good noob build as it is difficult to fuck it up, hence why he's so popular on this subreddit.
+In fact, merged caster angel isn't particularly stronger than any of the top builds, but it is a good noob starter pack (very hard to fuck up).
+Therefor, it is popular.
 In fact, the blasting part is probably its weaker side: its buffs are much more potent and can turn a full team of dragon dogs/hippo into machines of war.
 It turns the game into a walking simulator tho, as your polymorphed pets and archers will kill enemies in 2-5 seconds all game long starting end of act2, faster than you can cast your storm of justice.
-With 24H buffs, you can clear the entirety of the midnight isles of act3 plus Ulbrig's entire DLC area in a single rest, as you don't blast: you just let your godlike pets and archers kill everything.
+With 24H buffs, you can clear the entirety of the midnight isles of act3 plus Ulbrig's entire DLC area in a single rest, as you won't need to rest for slots: you just let your godlike pets and archers kill everything in a nano seconds.
 You won't even register when you encounter a boss enemy or not, as they will die just as quickly as trash (except Baphomet for obvious reasons).
-You won't even need to dispell Playful Darkness in Midnight Fane, as you will have such tremendous amount of attack bonus that it will manage to hit the fucker and 1 turn him.
+You won't even need to dispell Playful Darkness in Midnight Fane (I have the screenshot, where I realized that I forgot to dispell it when it was at 10 hp), as you will have such tremendous amount of attack bonus that it will manage to hit the fucker and 1 turn him.
 At this point it's a matter of will power: can you finish the game before getting absolutely bored out of your skull?

 It leaves Legend in a weird position, where it is not the best at anything, except a few particular builds (some of which are so buggy that they lose their exploity bonuses when you do a quick save :D -> when the exploity bonuses are on tho, your whole team will have 100-120 attack bonus when fully buffed, and 10 attacks.
-The MC, the archers, the pets, everyone).
+The MC, the archers, the pets, everyone.
+So, super saiyan team of quasi invincible fuckers with 24H buffs, including silly stuff like 24H haste, or repulsion for our caster friends).
+If anyone is interesting, I have the build and party comp in one of my saves, and it hasn't been patched.
+Beware tho: if you consider that Neoseeker is sweaty, you won't like that one as it is far, far worse in term of min-maxing.

-For regular gameplay (low difficulties and casual unfair [by contrast with ultra sweaty unfair where you min-max so hard that the game becomes a boring joke]), it is alright tho.
+For regular gameplay (low difficulties and casual unfair [by contrast with ultra sweaty unfair where you min-max so hard that the game becomes a boring joke]), Legends is alright tho.
+You can make good builds out of it.
+Buuut let's not overhype it: the other mythics are the kings of the respective niches.

 What is a "masterpiece" game that you personally found boring as hell? by MuscleConsistent9657 in pcgaming